acres4/foundation-documentation/apis/event/1.3/usage.md

 | start_idx | Sets the starting `idx` field from which to read data.
 Acres4 uses this field to apply a global ordering to all data packets in the stream |
 | end_idx | Sets the ending `idx` field to which to read data.
 Acres4 uses this field to apply a global ordering to all data packets in the stream |

 If using `start` and `end` filters, leave `start_idx` and `end_idx` fields blank.
 Likewise, if using `start_idx` and `end_idx` fields, leave `start` and `end` fields blank.
-Users should also refrain from mixing the two filter sets.
 Because indexes are sequential, any `limit` set on a query bounded by `start_idx` and `end_idx` is ignored.
 Use these fields to bound your query instead.
 An example URL for reading data is as follows:

 `wss://mycasino.kailabor.com/nex7/sas-reader/ws/historical-event-streamer?start=1561705200000000000&end=1562184823000000000&limit=50000&raw-json=true`

 Users must upgrade all requests to a websocket to avoid a `400` error from the server.

-### Performance
+## Performance

 Acres 4 have tested the websocket connection with limits up to 1,000,000 packets.
-This limit is placed on the number of unified event packets processed through the server and may not reflect the number of flattened data packets.
+This limit is placed on the number of packets processed from the underlying data structure through the server and may not reflect the number of flattened data packets.
 Some event packets do not yield a flattened packet and others yield multiple packets.
-Unified event packets that do not yield a flattened packet are used by Acres 4 for internal purposes only.
-Processing the same unified event packets yields the same set of flattened packets across multiple trials.
+Packets that do not yield a flattened packet are used by Acres 4 for internal purposes only.
+Processing the same underlying packets yields the same set of flattened packets across multiple trials.

 Testing shows the server writes packets at a rate of approximate 7,400 packets/second or 135µs/packet.
 Slower clients may not receive all packets the server has sent.
 Acres 4 tested client performance using an API implementation written in [Go](https://golang.org) that can introduce arbitrary delays into processing.
 Testing shows that the following maximum limits lead to consistent results based on client processing speed.
 For convenience, we have listed processing speed both in terms of processing time per packet and packets per second.